JFtechOfficial/Hyperion_JSON_client/CONTRIBUTING.md

 ## Opening Issues

+Before you open a new issue
+- if the problem is related only to Hyperion please visit [this page](https://github.com/hyperion-project/hyperion.ng/blob/master/ISSUE_TEMPLATE)
-Before you open a new issue search for similar issue in the [Issues tab](https://github.com/JFtechOfficial/repository_template/issues)
+- search for similar issue in the [Issues tab](https://github.com/JFtechOfficial/repository_template/issues)

 ## Coding Style